spice-h2020/thematic.reasoner/README.md

 ## Example

-Consider the following exhibition of the Hecht museum.
+Consider the following exhibition of the Hecht Museum.
 The exhibition involves 9 artworks localized in different 6 areas of the museum.
-Each area is located within a roob of the building (e.g. the "Bust of Hecht" is located in "Bust of Hecht" area which is an area of the "Entrance" room).
+Each area is located within a room of the building (e.g. the "Bust of Hecht" is located in "Bust of Hecht" area which is an area of the "Entrance" room).

 |        Room       |       Area      |           Artwork          |                              Wikipedia                             |
 |:-----------------:|:---------------:|:--------------------------:|:------------------------------------------------------------------:|